A blueprint for disability and neuro-inclusion

 After all, evidence suggests that a diverse workforce that reflects the communities we serve leads to better decision making, and ensures our products and services meet the needs of all our customers.

-This was the first public commitment of its kind to be launched by a UK financial services company.
 Driving a disability and neuro-inclusive organisation requires a clear strategy, with multiple initiatives that deliver tangible results.
-To achieve this goal, we’re committed to improve the working environment for colleagues with disabilities.
+To achieve this ambition, we’re committed to improve the working environment for colleagues with disabilities.
 This includes making recruitment more accessible and inclusive; supporting career development; improving workspace and technology accessibility; upskilling colleagues to reduce stigma; and championing the disability community beyond our organisation.

 We’re proud to be recognised for our progress in supporting people with disabilities.
 In 2023, the Business Disability Forum awarded us their Gold Standard Benchmark and we were re-awarded Disability Confident Leader status by the Department for Work and Pensions.